What I'm Fighting For

 Protecting Medicare and KidsCare, Expanding Medicaid and Fighting for Women’s Health

 I support expanding and protecting Medicaid and Medicare.
-KidsCare, Arizona’s Children’s Health Insurance Program (CHIP), provides health care for over 22,000 children in Arizona whose parents can’t afford to buy insurance but also make too much to qualify for Medicaid.
+KidsCare, Arizona’s Children’s Health Insurance Program (CHIP), provides health care for over 22,000 children in Arizona whose parents can’t afford to buy insurance but make too much to qualify for Medicaid.
 Congress has finally reauthorized CHIP for six more years, and I will work to ensure funding for KidsCare continues.
 Thousands of children in Arizona rely on this program for basic doctor’s visits and necessary treatments for chronic conditions.
 Safeguarding this program and protecting our children’s health should not be a partisan issue, which is why I will work to protect it at the state level.

 Autonomy & Women’s Health

-I believe that every man, woman, and child has a right to medical freedom, and the government should not dictate what he/she can or cannot do with their body.
+I believe that every man, woman and child has a right to medical freedom.
+The government should not dictate what an individual can or cannot do with their body.
 The current administration has placed women’s health under attack.
 All women should have access to safe, low-cost reproductive health services including gynecologist visits, contraception and abortions, if needed.
 Although the 1973 Supreme Court Decision Roe v.
 Wade protects a woman’s right to choose to have an abortion, there are still many laws put in place that aim to make access more difficult by, for instance, closing clinics and not covering procedure costs.
 These laws particularly impact minority and low-income communities where women cannot pay out of pocket or drive long distances for these services.
 This unequal treatment goes against our values as Arizonans and Americans.
 The only person who should have a say in a woman’s health is the woman herself, and I will fight to make sure all women in Arizona have equal, convenient and low-cost access to reproductive health services.